 Experiential Sports Group o/a NASHA Sports (hereby referred to as NASHA in the By-Laws)

-To ensure coverage extends to players, coaches, administrators, instructors, etc. all participants must be registered and noted with NASHA SPORTS a brand of Experiential Sports Group (ESG).
+To ensure coverage extends to players, coaches, administrators, instructors, etc. all participants must be registered and noted with the NASHA SPORTS Experiential Sports Group (ESG) brand.
 Waivers must also be signed (or acknowledged on the registration form provided online by NASHA, and on record to ensure we can verify participant is a member in the event of a claim.

 DEFINITIONS For the purpose of all NASHA Articles, By-Laws, Regulations, Policies and Playing Rules unless otherwise defined in a specific regulation, the following words, terms, and expressions are defined as follows in alphabetical order: